Ovi (Nokia): Ovi Music Store

-Ovi Music Store allows purchasing of music directly on a mobile device or via PC.
-It contains over 11 million tracks.
+Ovi Music Store allowed purchasing of music directly on a mobile device or via PC.
+It contained over 11 million tracks.

 The store was available in Australia, Austria, Brazil, Finland, France, Germany, India, Ireland, Italy, Mexico, Netherlands, Norway, Poland, Portugal, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Switzerland, Spain, Turkey, the United Arab Emirates, and the United Kingdom with more countries launching regularly.

 It was later renamed to Nokia Music Store and was available in Australia, Austria, Brazil, Finland, Germany, India, Italy, Mexico, Russia, Singapore, Sweden, Switzerland, Turkey, the United Kingdom, and South Africa.

 It was later renamed to MixRadio and sold off to Line Corporation.

 Ovi Player

 Nokia Ovi Player, previously known as Nokia Music PC Client, is the music management and playback software for PC.

 Nokia Ovi Player allows user to download tracks from the music stores and provides easy transfer of tracks to supported Phones and MP3 Players.
 Nokia Ovi Player supports Media Transfer Protocol (MTP) and will be able to transfer audio tracks to any phones or MP3 players supporting MTP over standard USB.